Jan 27, 2026

 Division of Health Sciences

-This program is designed to meet the educational needs of students pursuing a career in nursing who wish to attend college full-time during the day.
-The core curriculum is a full time program that is designed to be completed over four semesters.
+This program is designed to meet the educational needs of students pursuing a career in nursing who wish to attend college full-time.
+The core curriculum is a full-time program that is designed to be completed over four semesters.

 The theoretical and clinical components of nursing courses must be taken concurrently and sequentially as outlined in the applicable curriculum sheet.